-Rugby Autism Network
+- Rugby Autism Network

-Rugby Autism Network Facebook
+- Rugby Autism Network Facebook

-admin@rugbyautismnetwork.co.uk
+- ■ admin@rugbyautismnetwork.co.uk

-Little Pegs Autism Support Group offer support to autistic people and their families and related conditions.
+Little Pegs Autism Support Group offer support to families living with Autism and related conditions.
 They hold monthly Family Support Groups in Nuneaton.

 Little Pegs

 Embrace Special Needs provides friendship and support to families and carers of adults or children with special needs.
 Your child does not need to have a full diagnosis.
 Meetings are held in Coleshill on the first Friday of the month.